 ||The root filesystem is mounted as read-only to maintain integrity.
 The kernel verifies integrity root filesystem during boot up, and refuses to boot in case of errors.|

 ||These paths are meant for storing data that persists for the lifetime of

-||These paths are working directories for Compute Engine packages (for example, the accounts manager service), cloud-init, Docker, Kubelet, and Toolbox respectively.|
+||These paths are working directories for Compute Engine packages (for example, the accounts manager service), Docker, and Toolbox respectively.|

-||/etc typically holds your configuration (for example,
+||Typically holds your configuration (for example,

-||/tmp is typically used as a scratch space and should not be used to store persistent data.|
+||Typically used as a scratch space and should not be used to store persistent data.|

-||You can mount Persistent Disks at directories under
+||You can mount persistent disks at directories under

 Mounting and formatting disks

 You can attach a persistent disk or create an instance with Local SSDs when using Container-Optimized OS from Google.
 Follow the instructions on Formatting and mounting a persistent disk or Format and mount a local SSD device for the appropriate use-case.

 The disks can be mounted by creating a subdirectory under

 /etc/ is stateless on Container-Optimized OS from Google, you cannot use

 to automatically fsck (file system consistency check) and mount the disks on boot.